【嘉義 佐一茶屋】Chaya Zoy in Chiayi, Taiwan

 Dragon Whiskers

 One of the most incredible dishes we’ve tried was the Dragon Whiskers — or, as Google Translate calls it, Gracilaria.
-This is a Taiwanese vegetable you can only find in Chiayi and tastes incredibly refreshing!
+This is a Taiwanese vegetable that can only be found in Chiayi, and it tastes incredibly refreshing!
 Pair it with your tea and sweets.
 Trust me, you won’t regret it!

 阿里山高山烏龍茶